oroinc/documentation/user_guide/zendesk.rst

 Activate the Integration
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Initially the integration is inactive.
-In order to activate it, click the Activate button in the
+In order to activate it, click the :guilabel:`Activate` button in the
 :ref:`View page <user-guide-ui-components-view-pages>`.

 Edit the Integration